-Welcome to Pop’s Backflow Testing Service, serving all of Seattle, Eastside, and Tacoma (and surrounding areas).
+Welcome to Pop’s Backflow Testing, serving all of Seattle, Eastside, and Tacoma (and surrounding areas).
 This is our photo gallery of some of the backflow preventer assemblies that we’ve encountered on our jobs.
 If you go to the Backflow Blog you can read the stories behind some other photos.

 Here we have a Reduced Pressure Backflow Assembly (RPBA) on a fire sprinkler system in a condo on Alki Beach in West Seattle.

 This 4” Wilkins 475 backflow prevention assembly failed the first test so we had to break it down and repair it.
 I’m the tall one, Solomon is the short one.
 Click to enlarge.

 Here I’m rebuilding a 4” Ames 2000SS. #1 Check Valve Leaked (0.0 PSID). #2 Check Valve Closed Tight but with low (0.5 PSID).
 Both cam check valve must be repaired.
 In this case both cam checks had to be replaced.

 #1 check valve no longer closed as seen in photo #2.
 Photo #3 shows the new #1 cam check in the closed position.
 Photo #4 shows the newly installed #2 cam check.
 Click Photo to Enlarge.

 Top Left: Let’s see what we find in this 35 year old 6” Febco 805Y Backflow Prevention Assembly.